RasoulAM/plaintext-dipsi/README.md

 ```
 MAX(table1.val)(1 + 1 / COUNT(table1.val)) - 1
 ```
+where `MAX(table1.val)` is the current maximum value in the table.
+This expression is used in the code to estimate the sensitivity.

-The sensitivity for each value attribute in `table1`, for `ldp_all` can possibly be the range of values of that attribute.
+The sensitivity for each value attribute in `table1`, for `ldp_all` can possibly be the range of values of that attribute, and are provided as input.

 The variance of the query results is controlled by a privacy parameter, `eps`: lower values of `eps` correspond to higher privacy but lower accuracy.
 Note that application-specific post-processing may be required; for instance due to the fact that the queries can return negative numbers.